 Bowron Lake Provincial Park is home to one of the most popular paddling circuits in North America.
-The 116-kilometre loop is accessed via the Pacific Coastal Airlines (PCA) destination of of Quesnel and includes four different lakes that circumnavigate Mt.
-Faulkner and Kaza Mountain.
+The 116-kilometre loop is accessed via Quesnel and includes four different lakes that circumnavigate Mt.
+Faulkner and Kaza

+Mountain.
 The portages are well-groomed, leaving visitors more time to take in the views of the surrounding highlands and snow-capped peaks as well as the vast array of local wildlife, from moose and bears to otters and eagles.